Agile Transformation at Americas Scale

-From tracking spreadsheet to full team operating system — built iteratively over a decade.
+From a minimum viable tracking structure to a full operating model — built iteratively across 35+ teams and 6 countries over a decade.

 The Challenge